Thoracic arthritis of the spine

-While the thoracic (middle back) region of the spine is less susceptible to age-related degenerative disorders than the cervical (neck) and lumbar (lower back) regions, conditions such as degenerative disc disease and osteoarthritis can develop.
-This is particularly true if the thoracic spine has been subjected to traumatic injury, which can exacerbate the deterioration of the spine’s anatomical components.
+While the thoracic (middle) region of the spine is less prone to age-related degenerative disorders than the cervical (upper) and lumbar (lower) regions, conditions such as degenerative disc disease and osteoarthritis can develop.
+This is particularly true if the thoracic spine has been subjected to traumatic injury, which can worsen the deterioration of the spine’s parts.
 The joints between the vertebrae, known as facet joints, gradually wear down as we age.
 A reduction in the body’s ability to produce synovial fluid, which provides joint lubrication, also is a byproduct of the aging process.

-Ultimately, worn joint cartilage can expose the small nerves that serve the joint, which produces the dull ache that is so painfully familiar to individuals with arthritis.
-Bone-on-bone grinding also causes discomfort and reduces spinal stability, which can lead to the growth of osteophytes (bone spurs).
-Should a bone spur begin to irritate or compress an adjacent thoracic nerve root or the spinal cord itself, radiculopathic symptoms such as pain, tingling, numbness and muscle weakness can strike the chest wall, the abdomen or other parts of the body innervated by the affected thoracic nerve.
+Ultimately, worn joint cartilage can expose the small nerves that serve the joint, which produces the dull ache that is familiar to people with arthritis.
+Bone-on-bone grinding also causes discomfort and reduces spinal stability, which can lead to the growth of bone spurs.
+Should a bone spur begin to irritate or compress an adjacent thoracic nerve root or the spinal cord, radiating symptoms such as pain, tingling, numbness and muscle weakness can strike the chest wall, the abdomen or other parts of the body where the affected thoracic nerve travels.

-More often than not, symptoms associated with thoracic arthritis of the spine can be managed using conservative, non-surgical treatment options.
+In many cases, symptoms associated with thoracic arthritis of the spine can be managed using conservative treatment options recommended by your doctor.
 These include:

-Other methods of conservative therapy include heat/ice, traction, ultrasound, electrical stimulation, bracing, exercise and behavior modification.
+Other methods of conservative therapy include traction, ultrasound, electrical stimulation or bracing.
 In addition, some with spinal arthritis swear by the effectiveness of alternative treatments such as chiropractic adjustments and acupuncture.